BobKerns/pplt/README.md

 * Generator/Timeline utilities.
 These form the heart of the engine.
 Accounts generate their monthly state, and the timeline collect these states, generating a monthly snapshot.
 It's not a complete implementation of the simulation steps—I saved some for you.
 But it's enough to see how the system needs to work.

+* Scenario files.
+A scenario file defines a set of accounts and events/transactions on those accounts.
+It is a YAML file; a loadable example is in [data.yml](data.yml).

 * Time-series plotting and tables.
 These work in terminal windows, and make it easy to understand the results.

 ```text